Werner-Staeblein/Project-4/README.md

 ## Color Scheme

 The dividend blog app uses a color scheme to convey professionalism and trustworthiness.
 Both are key characteristics of finance-related content.
 The blue color is associated with trust, stability, and professionalism and is widely used in the financial sector.
-The credibility of the content is supported by the use of this key color for headlines, titles, and important text elements.Gray is used as a contrast color.
+The credibility of the content is supported by the use of this key color for headlines, titles, and important text elements.
+Gray is used as a contrast color.
 The gray color is neutral and symbolizes maturity, calmness, and sophistication.
 The gray colors are used for standard text to ensure readability and to complement and contrast the headline and title color.
 Gray is also used for background elements to support the main content.

+While developing the app a lighthouse test resulted in a bad score for the initial color scheme.
+Therefore, the final color scheme as shown below was chosen to ensure sufficient contrast and the est possible accessibility.

 ![Color Scheme](docs/readme/coolors_color_palette.png)

 ## Typography

+For my application, I selected Roboto and Times New Roman to enhance both visual appeal and readability.
+Times New Roman is chosen for body text due to its serif style, which conveys tradition, reliability, and professionalism—key attributes for a finance-related blog.

+On the other hand, Roboto is used for headlines and titles.
+As a modern sans-serif font, Roboto provides a clean and contemporary look, ensuring excellent legibility on screens.
+Its straightforward design makes it ideal for drawing attention to important information while maintaining a sleek appearance.

+The pairing of Times New Roman's traditional reliability with Roboto's modern clarityenhances readability and user engagement, offering a visually appealing and functional design for the financial content.

 # Agile Development Process